thecoolagency/shopify-development/README.md

 - Consultation and Conceptualization: We start by discussing your brand and your design goals, and I come up with a design concept that reflects your vision. (included)
 - Mockups and Wireframes: I create high-fidelity mockups and wireframes of your store's layout and design.
 This service includes up to 3 rounds of revisions. ($800)
-- Design Development: We create the final design files, including all the necessary assets and elements for your theme.
+- Design Development: I create the final design files, including all the necessary assets and elements for your theme.
 This service includes up to 2 rounds of revisions. ($1500)

 #### 2. Timeline